rb81/convollama/README.md

 ## Model Recommendations

-The Moderator seems to work best with `wizardlm2`.
+The Moderator works well with `wizardlm2`.
 Recommended Participant models include Meta's new `llama3.1`, `gemma2`, and `llama3`.
+You can customize the list of available models in the configuration file.

 ## Demonstration